Introduction

 A new authentication generator

-Ruby on Rails is building a brand-new authentication generator that will be released in Rails 8, and I couldn't be more excited about it!
-But, why should we care?
+Ruby on Rails has a brand-new authentication generator that was released in Rails 8, and I couldn't be more excited about it!
+But why should we care?
 We've had Devise for years, and it's been working just fine.
 So why bother?

 Authentication is business logic.
 Depending on your application's needs, you might need to: